Austria plans border fence to manage migrant flow

 The Alpine republic's general director of public security, Konrad Kogler, told reporters that a 3.7-km fence would be built either side of the Spielfeld crossing in the coming weeks.
 "That is what we have agreed," he said.

-Josef Ostermayer, a minister involved in policy on the migration crisis, said the fence would be around 2 meters (6.6 feet) high.
+Josef Ostermayer, a minister involved in policy on the migration crisis, said the fence would be around 2 metres (6.6 feet) high.

 EU leaders agreed on Thursday to invite Turkey's president to a summit soon to enlist his help in stemming the river of migrants into the EU from his country.